theinvertedform/umt.world/about.md

 * Author-date citation format, but style the quotes so they're less disruptive to the text flow?

 ## Proposed Research Topics

+This is a big list of things I have studied in the past, and that remain an enduring interest.

 * Philosophy
 	* The Philosophy of Karl Marx